Oils are crucial

 dietary intake of various oils.
 However, no consensus exists in the

-medical community regarding which oils to consume, and in what quantities.
+medical community regarding which to consume, and in what quantities.

-My opinion is to include a variety of oils in the diet, in moderation,
+My opinion is to include a variety in the diet, in moderation,

-with particular emphasis on omega3 oils such as fish oils.
+with particular emphasis on omega3 fatty acids found in fish oils.

 The omega 3 polyunsaturated fatty acids have had a